 It is not only investors who buy gold.
 In fact, 50% of gold demand comes from jewelry.
 People love to wear gold.

 Another 40% comes from direct physical investment in gold bullion, gold bars, and coins, including all collectible numismatic gold coins, medals, and so on.
 Physical gold investors include central banks and individual investors.
-The Chinese and Russian central banks are some of many central banks who invested in physical gold recently.
+The Chinese and Russian central banks are some of the many central banks who invested in physical gold recently.

 Gold is considered to be a safe haven asset.
-Every time there has been political and economical instability, gold has been called upon to save the day.
+Every time there has been political and economic instability, gold has been called upon to save the day.
 When a paper currency loses its value and global inflation starts rising, gold offers security and acts as a safe haven for the investor.